flatironinstitute/finufft/docs/trouble.rst

 If FINUFFT is slow (eg, less than $10^6$ nonuniform points per second), here is some advice:

 - Try printing debug output to see step-by-step progress by FINUFFT.
-  Set ``opts.debug`` to 1 or 2 and look at the timing information.
+Do this by setting ``opts.debug`` to 1 or 2 then looking at the timing information.

-- Try reducing the number of threads (recall as of v1.2 this is controlled externally to FINUFFT), perhaps down to 1 thread, to make sure you are not having collisions between threads.
-The latter is possible if large problems are run with a large number of (say more than 30) threads.
+- Try reducing the number of threads either externally or via ``opts.nthreads``, perhaps down to 1 thread, to make sure you are not having collisions between threads, or slowdown due to thread overheads.
+The former is possible if large problems are run with a large number of (say more than 30) threads.
 We added the constant ``MAX_USEFUL_NTHREADS`` in ``include/defs.h`` to catch this case.
 Another corner case causing slowness is very many repetitions of small problems; see ``test/manysmallprobs`` which exceeds $10^7$ points/sec with one thread via the guru interface, but can get ridiculously slower with many threads; see https://github.com/flatironinstitute/finufft/issues/86

 - Try setting a crude tolerance, eg ``tol=1e-3``.
 How many digits do you actually need?
 This has a big effect in higher dimensions, since the number of flops scales like $(\log 1/\epsilon)^d$, but not quite as big an effect as this scaling would suggest, because in higher dimensions the flops/RAM ratio is higher.